Interpolation of turbulent magnetic fields and its consequences on diffusive cosmic ray propagation: Theory

-The particles undergo resonant scattering with the turbulent wavemodes for a pitch-angle cosine $\mu$ that satisfies $\mu\,k=1/R_{\rm L}$.
+The particles undergo resonant scattering with the turbulent wave-modes for a pitch-angle cosine $\mu$ that satisfies $\mu\,k=1/R_{\rm L}$.
 Thus, $k_{\rm min}\leq 1/R_{\rm L}$ leads to the critical rigidity $\rho=1$, which divides the resonant regime at low rigidities from the quasi-ballistic regime at high rigidities.
 So, at $\rho\gg 1$ the CRs propagate quasi-rectilinear providing deflections after traversing a distance $l_{\rm c}$ of the order $\sim l_{\rm c}/R_{\rm L}$.
 Further, the resonant scattering with the turbulent wave modes is only possible in case $k_{\rm max}>1/R_{\rm L}$ leading to the minimal rigidity criterion $\rho\gtrsim l_{\rm min}/l_{\rm max}$.
-Hence, the impact of the interpolation routine is most likely the strongest at the resonant regime at $l_{\rm min}/l_{\rm max}\lesssim \rho\lesssim 1$, where diffusive particle propagation takes place.
-So, the characteristic quantity is given by the diffusion coefficient, which determines the spatial distribution of the particles.
-But in order to obtain the impact of interpolated turbulent magnetic field structures on this quantity, a proper magnetic field structure at every point in space is needed.
-Note that especially at small rigidities ($\rho\ll 1$) the particle transport is also effected by field line random walk, where the particle follow the magnetic field lines that diffuse in space (e.g.\ \cite{Subedi_2017, PhysRevLett.21.44}).
+Hence, the impact of diffusive particle transport is the strongest at the \emph{resonant regime} at

+Here, the characteristic quantity is given by the diffusion coefficient, which determines the spatial distribution of the particles, as introduced in the following section.
+At small rigidities ($\rho\ll 1$) the particle transport is also effected by field line random walk, where the test particle follow the magnetic field lines that diffuse in space (e.g.\ \cite{Subedi_2017, PhysRevLett.21.44}).
+Note that especially in the case of $\rho\ll l_{\rm min}/l_{\rm max}$, field line random walk becomes the dominant transport process.